mrpro.data.AcqIdx

 The device of the fields or

-if no field implements adevice
+Noneif no field implements adeviceattribute.

 - property is_cpu: bool[source]